sumerinlan/TCM-Project/README.md

 Our entire application is developed using `python3`.
 In order to run the application, one would need to run the server first by executing `python3 src/server.py`.
 To access the front end user interface of our application, simply open `index.html` using one of the web browser.

 ## Contribution
+We split the work such than three team members work on the back end and two team member implement the front end.
+Ruiqian Yao, Qianqian Li, and Weiru Chen are responsible for data processing and model training.
+Qile Zhi and Yajie Chu are responsible for front end user interface design.
+All team member read and studied the paper